Slaymish/DifferentialRenderer/Obsidian/Literature Review.md

 	- To use this dataset (https://ieee-dataport.org/documents/dataset-malwarebeningn-permissions-android) used in this paper (https://linkinghub.elsevier.com/retrieve/pii/S0957417422012933)
 - Are the datasets suitable for testing poisoning or backdoor scenarios?
 - Are there better alternatives for malware classification or intrusion detection?
+- Static or dynamic malware classification?
+- If static, what features is the model trained on?
+	- Opcodes?
+	- Frequency of certain codes?
+	- Imports?

 ## Terminology